 Materials Used

-Step-by-Step DIY Elevator Bed Build Instructions
+Step-By-Step DIY Elevator Bed Build Instructions

-1. Install the pulleys
+1. Install The Pulleys

 Attach all pulleys to the beams of the Sprinter van ceiling.
-We bolted 2x Harken 16mm Airblock Cheek pulleys to the cross beams on the driver side of our Sprinter ceiling, 2 x Harken Micro Upright Lead Blocks as well as the Harken 16mm Airblock Double and Harken 16mm Airblock Single on the passenger side of the beams.
+We bolted 2x Harken 16mm Airblock Cheek pulleys to the cross beams on the driver side of our Sprinter ceiling, 2 x Harken Micro Upright Lead Blocks, as well as the Harken 16mm Airblock Double and Harken 16mm Airblock Single on the passenger side of the beams.

-2. Attach the ropes
+2. Attach The Ropes

 Pull the ropes through the pulleys and connect them to one another.
 The red circles in the photo indicate where the ropes are connected.
 You can do this by lock stitching or with an attachment ring.